AD-SDL/ur_module/README.md

 ### Dashboard Server Features

+Seamless integration with the UR dashboard for easy initialization.
 The dashboard server facilitates the following operations:

 - Load and play URP programs.
 - Power on and off the robot.